-Saskatchewan Polytechnic has cancelled and programming and classes for the remainder of this week.
-Online courses and alternative delivery options are available.
+Saskatchewan Polytechnic has cancelled and programming and classes on campus but online courses and alternative delivery options are available.
 All non-essential events are also cancelled.
 Campuses remain open but with limited services.

-Riverside Mission has suspended its daily lunch program until further notice, but is still providing supper service with increased safety protocols.
+Riverside Mission has suspended its daily lunch program until further notice but is still providing supper service with increased safety protocols.
 The shelter is also not taking leftover food donations or clothing donations at this time, and men's emergency shelter capacity has been reduced from 10 beds to 4 beds only available to Saskatchewan residents at this time.

 City Hall is closed to the public until further notice.
 Payments can be deposited in the mail slot on the front of the building or processed online.

 The Moose Jaw Elks Lodge No. 7 has cancelled its Friday meat draws and Wednesday night dart league until further notice.